0xTerry0x/go-reloaded/README.md

 go run . <input.txt> <output.txt>
 ```

+You can find an example file for input [here](examples/example.txt)

 ## What To Expect

 The tool will always create an output file.
 If a modifier doesn't trigger, you didn't respect a rule.
-You can read in detail here:[Analysis Document](docs/analysis.md)
+You can read in detail [here](docs/analysis.md)